-Jeremy Bridglalsingh, as an executive director and CFO, brings a wealth of knowledge and expertise to lead the business forward.
+Jeremy Bridglalsingh, as CEO, leads the business, ensuring that the objectives set by the Board are delivered.
+Jeremy brings a wealth of knowledge and expertise to lead the business forward.
 Jeremy, a qualified accountant, has worked both within Trinidad and the UK, giving him the required knowledge and understanding of both jurisdictions, professionally and culturally.

-James Menzies, non-executive director, has over 30 years of experience in the oil and gas industry and is currently the CEO of Coro Energy Plc.
+James Menzies, non-executive director, has over 30 years of experience in the oil and gas industry.
 James's industry background, together with his corporate experience provides the Board with the expertise to review and challenge decisions and opportunities presented both within the formal arena of the boardroom and as called upon when needed by the executives.
-James is chair of the Remuneration Committee and a member of the Audit Committee.
+James is Chair of the Technical Committee and is also a member of the Audit Committee.